CaveStoryModdingCommunity/modding-wiki/wiki/asm-offsets.md

 This list is over 1300 lines long, and for obvious reasons, if included inline, would bloat the page, so it has been moved to a [downloadable text document](files/function-offsets.txt).

-Many of the functions described in this list can be cross-refrenced with [CSE2](cse2.md), the cave story engine decompilation to see what they do and exactly how they do it.
+Many of the functions described in this list can be cross-referenced with [CSE2](cse2.md), the cave story engine decompilation to see what they do and exactly how they do it.

 ## Assembly Compendium